All Episodes

 The quarter-proof surveillance shift said of Page allowed the FBI to collect valuable intelligence.

-Nope, that was debunked by Horowitz II.
+Nope, that was debunked by Horowitz too.

-The FBI was not able to gather any valuable intelligence, was not able to corroborate anything in the dirty debunked steel dossier, and they used it to get the warrant.
+The FBI was not able to gather any valuable intelligence, was not able to corroborate anything in the dirty, debunked steel dossier, and they used it to get the warrant.

-It reads, quote, Crossfire Hurricane Team had not corroborated any of the substantive allegations.
+It reads, quote, Crossfire Hurricane team had not corroborated any of the substantive allegations.

 None.